 Once you are confident in your delivery you can start to be more ambitious about getting a fair price for your teaching skills.

-Although I’ve taught all over, over the years the ideal schedule for my business personality ended up with most of my classes teaching in a daycare setting.
+Although I’ve taught in many places over the years the ideal schedule for my business and needs ended up with me teaching mostly in a daycare setting.
 I had a group of daycare centres that I visited on different days of the week.
-I didn’t deal with registration and trying to keep my class numbers up, I just invoiced the daycare each month.
-It worked for me and allowed me to have weekends off or open for workshops.
+I didn’t deal with individual student’s registrations or keeping my class numbers and attendance up.
+I just invoiced the daycare once a month.
+It worked for me and allowed me to have weekends off or available for doing birthday parties or workshops.

 Start with a broad age range then narrow it.